GeoscienceAustralia/dea-notebooks/README.rst

 **Contribute:** We'd love your contribution!
 DEA Notebooks is an open-source project and welcomes contributions from everyone.

 **License:** The code in this repository is licensed under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
-Digital Earth Australia data is licensed under the `Creative Commons by Attribution 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.
+DEA data is licensed under the `Creative Commons by Attribution 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.

 **Documentation:** See the `DEA Notebooks Wiki </GeoscienceAustralia/dea-notebooks/wiki>`_.